2lian/dynamixel_hotplug_ros2_python/README.md

 Using the dynamixel wizard, assign a unique motor ID to each motor connected to an usb controller.
 Motor on different controllers can share the same ID.
 Also set the Baudrate of your motors

+# Important files and their functions

+- `multi_controller.py`: Custom python library to control multiple dynamixels connected to the same serial port using velocity profile and bulk read/write serial commands.
+Provides new motor detection functions, bulk read/write for angle and speed, automatically handles unresponsive motors.
+- `u2d2_dyna_controller.py`: Ros2 node (responsible for one single serial port) setting up the above-mentioned controller and ros2 timer for periodic motor scanning; providing ros2 subscribers/publisher as a simple interface.
+  - **[Publisher]** Current angle of the motor
+    - topic: `angle_port_X_mot_Y`
+    - message: `std_msgs/msg/Float64`
+  - **[Subscriber]** Target angle and time to reach the target (using constant speed velocity profile of the dynamixel
+to generate smooth motion)
+    - topic: `set_port_X_mot_Y`
+    - message: `dyna_controller_messages/msg/AngleTime` (target in rad and time in seconds)
+- `angle_remapper.py`: Maps topics of `u2d2_dyna_controller.py` onto other topics (such as leg 3 joint 0, instead of port 2 motor 5)
+using only `std_msgs/msg/Float64` for the target angle and a fix time to reach the target.
+- `multi_port_launch.py`: Launches several nodes, one node per serial port and the remapper, with the corresponding parameters in `launch_settings.py`.

 # Setup